pepsik-kiev/HTTPAceProxy/README.md

 gevent and psutil are installed.
 Installed ffmpeg is an optional, but highly recommended, for fine tuning for yourself.

-It supports Ace Stream Content-ID hashes (PIDs), .acelive files, infohash, usual torrent files.
-It has a different plugins for simple use with SmartTV, KODI, VLC etc. for [TorrentTV](http://torrent-tv.ru/), [AllFon](http://allfon-tv.com/), [Torrent monitor](https://github.com/ElizarovEugene/TorrentMonitor) and other.
+HTTPAceProxy supports Ace Stream Content-ID hashes (PIDs), .acelive files, infohash, usual torrent files and has a different plugins for simple use with SmartTV, KODI, VLC etc. for [TorrentTV](http://torrent-tv.ru/), [AllFon](http://allfon-tv.com/), [Torrent monitor](https://github.com/ElizarovEugene/TorrentMonitor) and other.